jo3al3x/Agile-Projects/README.md

 # Agile-Projects
+### The purpose of this project is to create and the basics of GitHub to effetctivly work as a team to devalop a smartwatch website.

 ## Meeting reports
-### Reports relating to our recent meetings in regards to our Smartwatch website.
+### Reports relating to our recent meetings in regards to our smartwatch website.
 1. [Group meeting report: Notice of Meeting and Agenda](https://github.com/jo3al3x/Agile-Projects/blob/main/docs/Group%20Meeting%20Report%20template%20-%20Copy.pdf)

 ## Stakeholders
 ### Stakeholders are internal or external and can influence the success and failure of a project.
-Below are the Stakeholders for our Smartwatch website.
+Below are the Stakeholders for our smartwatch website.

 | Priority Stakeholders |  |  |
 | --- | --- | --- |